-To display a complete definition of a particular entry if there is more than one definition, select the desired definition abstract using the select wheel.
+To display a complete definition of a particular entry, select the definition using the select wheel.

 4.3 Performing Remote Searches

 To search remotely, you must have Whispernet switched on.
 You can select any of the remote searches described in this section by choosing one from the Search Results page.